New South Wales wine: Hunter Valley

 Hunter Valley Sémillon is typically produced dry with low alcohol levels often less than 10%.
 This lower alcohol level is achieved, despite the region's warm weather, by picking the grapes slightly under ripe to help maintain acidity levels.
 Producers will often ferment Sémillon in oak with additional barrel ageing to enhance the mouthfeel and texture.
-The wines are characterised by buttery, honey nut flavours and an ability to age for several decades, often hitting their peak between 10–20 years.
+The wines are characterised by buttery, honey nut flavours and an ability to age for several decades, often hitting their peak between 10 and 20 years.
 As the wine ages, they can develop lime flavour and burnt toast aromas.
 Historically, Sémillon was known as "Hunter Riesling" even though the grape has no relation to true Riesling.
 One of the first commercially successful Chardonnays produced in Australia was by Murray Tyrrell in the Hunter Valley in 1971.
 Tyrell's vineyard was planted with Chardonnay cuttings that he "borrowed" from Penfolds' experimental plantings by hopping over their barb-wire fence one night and pruning their vines.
 Hunter Valley Chardonnays are characterised by their soft texture, high alcohol and viscosity with peach flavour notes.

 Cabernet Sauvignon was first planted in the Hunter in 1963 by Lake's Folly Winery in Pokolbin.
 Shiraz has a long history in the region and is particularly noted for its "sweaty saddle" aroma.
 The terroir of the region's volcanic basalt soil was originally thought to be the cause of the "sweaty saddle" aroma, but research has proven this to be a wine fault of volatile phenols caused by the winemaking yeast Brettanomyces.
 Hunter Shirazes are often very tannic with the ability to age for 20–30 years.
 They are characterised by earthy flavours with tar notes with well-made examples having the potential to take on Rhône-like qualities as they age.